 Vermont History Day is part of the National History Day network.
-Vermont History Day will take place on Saturday, April 8, 2017 at Montpelier High School.
-Students who place first or second with a superior or excellent rating at the state competition are eligible to compete at the National History Day finals on June 11-15, 2017 at the University of Maryland, College Park, near Washington DC.
+Vermont History Day took place on Saturday, April 7, 2018 at Montpelier High School.
+Forty-nine students placed first or second with a superior or excellent rating at the state competition and are eligible to compete at the National History Day finals on June 10-14, 2018 at the University of Maryland, College Park, near Washington DC.

 Who can enter?